 Homegirl London pays homage to Ben Lowe.
 The talented artist who loves nothing better than exploring human emotions in his thought-provoking art work.
 The young, enterprising Ben made pocket money from his paintings and after a stint racing motorcycles and working as a graphic designer he returned to art and made it his full-time career.
-His painting techniques are simple rather than complicated which allows him to focus on capturing what’s really important – his thoughts, feelings and observations.
+His painting techniques are simple rather than complicated, which allows him to focus on capturing what’s important – his thoughts, feelings and observations.
 I caught up with Ben to find out more …

 Q: Tell me about your art background.

 A: I had an interest in painting from an early age.
 I was given a dusty old box of oil paints and brushes when I was a kid, so I was always tinkering with canvases in the garage and then selling or giving away the fruits of my labour to family and friends.
-This continued at school, in fact I even sold my GCSE art coursework to a teacher!
+This continued at school; in fact, I even sold my GCSE art coursework to a teacher!
 I left school at 16 and pursued a career racing motorcycles, as this was my only other passion in life.
 I funded my racing with a part-time graphic design job and sold a few paintings along the way to help pay the bills.
 Following the death of a couple of fellow racer friends, I decided to knock it on the head and go back to designing.
-I still miss my racing, I have to make do with a scooter now (cue sigh).
+I still miss my racing, and I have to make do with a scooter now (cue sigh).

 Q: Why set up your business?

 A: After five years of design, I got bored.
 My passion lied with painting, and at 24 I threw in the day job and pursued my art full time.
 I built up a body of work and shortly afterwards the ex-F1 driver, Damon Hill, bought the whole collection.
 At that point, I thought that I might be on to something.
 He and his wife, Georgie, were my first proper collectors, that was 12 years ago, and I haven’t looked back since.